kubernetes-sigs/external-dns/charts/external-dns/README.md

 external-dns supports running on a namespaced only scope, too.
 If `namespaced=true` is defined, the helm chart will setup `Roles` and `RoleBindings` instead `ClusterRoles` and `ClusterRoleBindings`.

+Note that you might also need to set `ignoreNodePorts=true` if you do not have access to the `Node` resource in the cluster and you are using the `Pod` or `Service` source.

 ### Limited Supported

 Not all sources are supported in namespaced scope, since some sources depends on cluster-wide resources.